Hot Air Ballooning over the Hunter Valley with Cloud 9 Flights

 We let it go.

-I wasn’t at all bothered that we just floated, and I didn’t feel as if we missed out on anything at all.
-As we slowly rotated around in the balloon and took in the amazing views of the Brokenback mountains guarding the vineyards that stretched for miles across the valley floor, I felt extremely lucky and at peace.
+As we slowly rotated around in the balloon and took in the perfect backdrop of the Brokenback mountains guarding the vineyards that stretched for miles across the valley floor, I felt extremely lucky and at peace.

 Brokenback mountains Hunter Valley